If you’re building an SEO strategy for your company, keyword research is the first crucial step.

 Table of Contents

-What Is B2B SaaS Keyword Research?
+What Is SEO Content Keyword Research?

 B2B SaaS keyword research is the process of finding the keywords your target audience is using on different search engines (mainly Google) to find your product, the solutions it offers, and the problems it solves.